klept0/SHiFT-Code-Watcher/README.md

 ```

 The script runs continuously, checking for new codes every hour by default, and provides live progress updates.

+**Note:** The script will automatically check for required dependencies on startup and provide helpful error messages if any modules are missing.

 ## Configuration